getlantern/lantern/README.md

 ### Building for Development

 During development, you can build a lantern that includes race detection with the below.
-Note - this currently only works on OS X using Go 1.5 (not 1.6rc1).
+Note - this currently only works using Go 1.5 (not 1.6rc1).

 ```sh
 make lantern